Beto O’Rourke Says Donald Trump’s Rhetoric ‘Leads To Violence’ Like El Paso Mass Shooting

 According to Democratic presidential candidate and El Paso native, Beto O’Rourke, Trump’s rhetoric inspires acts of violence like the shopping center massacre.

-O’Rourke, who had represented El Paso in Congress, returned to his home town following the shooting, and told members of the media that Trump inspires white nationalist violence, Raw Story reports
+O’Rourke, who had represented El Paso in Congress, returned to his home town following the shooting and told members of the media that Trump inspires white nationalist violence, Raw Story reports

 A reporter asked O’Rourke whether Trump’s rhetoric — such as recent tweets aimed at congresspeople of color — inspires white nationalist violence, referencing the alleged shooter’s manifesto.